Wednesday, October 28, 2015

 Path-kalderimi in a tunnel of vegetation near Veneto

 The kalderimi goes over the Trano Rema stream bed and ascends through holm oak forest, where it becomes a path again.
 At junctions we stick to the main, better-trodden path.
 We come out into a rocky clearing, Schismata, with a pleasant view towards the village and the sea.
-We reenter the forest and further on there is a junction to the left with a path that ascends to the south west (attention, we don`t take that), coming out at a hut in the location called Vigla.
-Always following the red dots, we go straight on at this point, descending to the north, and in a short distance the path turns to the west and we come to cross the Platanakos stream.
+We reach a dirt road that ends here , coming from Profitis Elias chapel.
+After thirty meters we reenter the path at an angle to the right In a short distance the path turns to the west and we come to cross the Platanakos stream.
 Just below us, the (normally dry) stream forms an impressive, ten meter high waterfall over the rocks.

 Stream of Platanakos